Understanding Intellectual Property: Defining It and Exploring Protective Measures

 Patents: These grant inventors exclusive rights to their inventions, preventing others from making, using, or selling the patented invention without permission.

 Trademarks: These are used to protect symbols, names, and slogans that distinguish goods and services in the marketplace.
-They offer valuable brand protection and help consumers recognize and differentiate products or services.
+They offer valuable brand protection and help consumers recognise and differentiate products or services.

 Copyrights: Copyright law protects original works of authorship, such as literary, dramatic, musical, and artistic works, giving creators exclusive rights to their works.